-Tyre Size Calculator/Tire Plus Sizing Calculator - Calculates Tyre Dimensions for Plus Sizing
+Tyre Size Calculator - Calculates Tyre Dimensions for Plus Sizing

 The most popular Plus Sizing methods are:

-NEW feature: Or, You can display adequate tyres for all three Plus Sizing methods: Plus One, Two and Three; at the same time, by clicking on the "Show Plus One, Two 'n Three Tyre Sizes" - the blue button.
+A new feature of the calculator is that you can display adequate tires for all three Plus Sizing methods (Plus One, Two, and Three) at the same time by clicking on the "Show Plus One, Two 'n Three Tyre Sizes" (blue button).

-Again, the purpose of these calculators and charts isn't to give the final verdict what is the best for you needs, but only to give you a suggestion in your quest for the final answer.
-This area isn't so simple it might look on the first sight, it requires a tire professional with an experience and testing on the site(a tire service).
-So, be careful.
+Please note that the purpose of these calculators and charts isn't to give the final verdict on what is best for your needs, but only to give you a suggestion in your quest for the final answer.
+This area isn't as simple as it might look at first sight, and it requires careful consideration.